 H.B.
 No. 114 proposes a prohibition on the guarantee of public school bonds in Texas.
 The bill amends the Education Code to state that bonds issued by school districts or charter districts, including refunding and refinanced bonds, may not be guaranteed or underwritten by the corpus and income of the permanent school fund.
 It also clarifies that any guarantees or credit enhancements for bonds approved before September 1, 2025, will remain in effect until those bonds mature or are defeased.
-Additionally, the bill makes several conforming changes to various sections of the Education Code, including the repeal of certain provisions related to bond guarantees.
+Additionally, the bill includes various conforming changes to related sections of the Education Code, such as the repeal of certain provisions and amendments to definitions.

 Statutes affected: